The following shows some simple examples of patch processing. See the proc module documentation for a list of processing functions.

 The rolling patch function implements moving window operators similar to pandas rolling.
 It is useful for smoothing, calculating aggregated statistics, etc.

-Here is an example of using a rolling mean to smooth along the time axis for an example event:
+Here is an example of using a rolling mean to smooth along the time axis:

 Notice the NaN values at the start of the time axis.
 These can be trimmed with Patch.dropna.